canonical/opensearch-operator/docs/how-to/deploy/launch-a-large-deployment.md

 ## Deploy the cluster applications

 A large deployment consists of multiple Juju applications integrated together, each configured with specific node roles.
+See
+[Node roles and cluster topology](explanation-node-roles) for an explanation of the main orchestrator, failover, and data-node pattern.

 ```{caution}
 The examples below use the `testing` profile (1 GB RAM per node) for a single-host LXD environment.